Gulf opening up in water bills between England and Scotland.

-Scotland’s publicly-owned water company Scottish Water does face challenges - because the way the Victorian system was built means that storm drains and household waste often feed into the same sewerage system.
-In some places, it will have to be rebuilt to increase resilience to climate change and flooding.
+Water in Scotland remains - largely - in public ownership.
+It does face challenges.
+The way the Victorian plumbing system was designed across the UK means that storm drains and household waste often feed into the same sewerage system.
+It is not possible to rebuild it completely - you can’t go into Edinburgh New Town and rearrange the plumbing wholesale - but mitigations will have to be put in place to increase resilience to climate change-related flash flooding.

 So just how did Scotland manage to keep its water supply in public hands during the era of ideological privatisation when other utilities were privatised - gas, electricity, the National Grid, the railways etc?

-The UK Gov did attempt to privatise water in Scotland - but there was united opposition
+The UK Gov did attempt to privatise water in Scotland - but there was united opposition.

 Water was privatised in England under Margaret Thatcher.
 In 1994, the Conservative Government under John Major geared up to do the same in Scotland.
 It was a period when demands for Scotland to have more control over its affairs were building.
 The plans to privatise Scottish water met a massive wall of opposition.